JackieLi565/cell-growth-sim/README.md

 - A line graph that visualizes the growth rate of the total bacterial colony over time.
 - A table to display the total number of cells over time.

+4. User Experience

+- A URL to share petri dish settings to other users.
+- Local storage persistance to save petri dish sizes.

 ## Local Deployment

 First you will need to clone the repository: